Friday, October 31, 2008

 Kiddushin 17 - Severance Gifts of Hebrew Servants

-If a Hebrew servant was ill for up to three years of his six-year term, he is not obligated to make up.
+If a Hebrew servant had been ill for up to three years of his six-year term, he is not obligated to make up.

 What is the worth of severance gifts that a master must give to his departing servant?
 Three kinds of goods: sheep and goats, grain, and wine, for the total worth of thirty selah (equal to the penalty for goring a Canaanite slave), approximately $6,000.

-A Hebrew servant serves out his term under the master's son but not his daughter or any other inheritor.
-A Hebrew maidservant is free if her master dies, and does not serve anybody.
+A Hebrew servant serves his term under the master's son but not his daughter or any other inheritor.
+A Hebrew maidservant is free if her master dies and does not serve anybody.

 Friday, October 24, 2008